 Hacks actually has a lot of Sex & The City going on in it.
 But it also oozes the sass of Golden Girls and Designing Women combined, the power play in The Devil Wears Prada, the see-saw personalities of The Odd Couple, and even some postfem wit a la Girls (not too much of that last one, thankfully).

 Smart delivers the full gamut of acting capabilities in her role as Vegas diva, Deborah Vance.
-It’s a performance so wonderfully well-rounded, there are moments where it feels like you’re watching Meryl Streep.
+It’s a performance so wonderfully well-rounded, there are even moments where it feels you’re watching Meryl Streep.
+(But not Meryl in Proms because that was patronisingly bad.)

 Hacks is one of those shows that is bridging the gap in generational TV watching – meaning you and whoever’s with you on the couch, whatever their age, will all be getting a kick out of it.